sangwal/twig/README.md

 ## Thanks

+I don't claim twig.py is a refined program.
+It surely contains bugs and may not work to your requirements.
+I developed it according to my requirements which may be obviously different from mine.
+It works for me and I hope it will be helpful to you also.
 In case you run into some issue, you may ask for help using my email [sunil.sangwal@gmail.com](mailto:sunil.sangwal@gmail.com).

 If you find `twig.py` useful, please consider buying me a cup of coffee by paying to my UPI address sunil.sangwal@okhdfcbank (Indian users).